toptunes/Smile_Engine-Demo/README.md

 ### tutorials

-_If you know core PHP you already know how to use Smileengine, but some points exist about JS part that I will say soon!_
+_If you know core PHP you already know how to use SmileEngine, but some points exist about JS part that I will say soon!_

 ### Designed by Mohammad Norouzi